Skip to main content

 Does the description clearly state what the tool does and how it differs from similar tools?

-The description clearly states 'Returns real-time balance payload per account id' with the REST endpoint, specifying the verb and resource.
-It distinguishes from sibling tools like openfinance_list_accounts by focusing on balance data for specific account IDs.
+The description clearly states the tool returns real-time balance payload per account id, specifying the endpoint.
+It distinguishes itself from sibling tools like openfinance_list_accounts and openfinance_get_accounts_detail by focusing on balance retrieval.

 Agents choose between tools based on descriptions.
 A clear purpose with a specific verb and resource helps agents select the right tool.